RubenKelevra/pacman.store/README.md

 Server = http://x86-64.archlinux.pkg.pacman.store.ipns.localhost:8080/$repo
 ```

+It is recommended to turn pubsub on, with the gossipsub router for low latency download starts.

+This need the flags --enable-pubsub-experiment --enable-namesys-pubsub on the ipfs-daemon and the Pubsub-Router in the config need to be set to `gossipsub`.

 Since directory lookups may be slower over IPNS, you may need to set the pacman option `--disable-download-timeout` for fetching dbs or packages.

 ## FAQ